matrix-org/matrix-spec-proposals/proposals/2965-oidc-discovery.md

 - the `.well-known` resource is dynamic, which can be harder to host/delegate & might conflict with other services like Mastodon
 - this does not cover discovering the authentication server for user registration

+###

+There is no standard in OIDC for the `account` field.
+If one was to be standardised in future then it would make sense to use that instead.

 ## Security considerations